radiant-ai-hub/docker-genai/install/rsm-msba-windows.md

 ## Cleanup

-You should always stop the `rsm-msba-genai-arm` docker container using `q` (+ Enter) in the launch menu.
-If you want a full cleanup and reset of the computational environment on your system, however, execute the following commands from a (bash) terminal to (1) remove local R and Python packages, (2) remove all docker images, networks, and (data) volumes, and (3) 'pull' only the docker image you need (e.g., rsm-msba-genai-arm):
+You should always stop the `rsm-msba-genai-intel` docker container using `q` (+ Enter) in the launch menu.
+If you want a full cleanup and reset of the computational environment on your system, however, execute the following commands from an Ubuntu terminal to remove all docker images, networks, and (data) volumes, 'pull' only the docker image you need (e.g., rsm-msba-genai-intel):

 ```bash
 rm -rf ~/.rsm-msba;